Meshing Windows workloads

 Note that the nodeSelector of the workload is set to kubernetes.io/os: windows.
 The Linkerd injector uses this information to determine that this workload needs to be injected with Windows-specific configuration.
 In case your nodes use a different labeling scheme, you can explicitly instruct the injector to treat this workload as a Windows one by setting the linkerd.io/inject annotation to windows.

-Another important adjustment that you need to make is to set the config.linkerd.io/proxy-image annotation to point to the Windows-specific proxy image, which is ghcr.io/buoyantio/proxy-win.
+Note also that we are setting the config.linkerd.io/proxy-image annotation to point to the Windows-specific proxy image, which is ghcr.io/buoyantio/proxy-win.

 Step 3: Provision a Linux client workload